State Correctional Institution – Graterford: History

 The facility, built in 1929, was Pennsylvania's largest maximum-security prison, holding about 3,500 prisoners.
 It replaced functions at Eastern State Penitentiary in Philadelphia, which had previously experienced some disturbances.

 The Graterford grounds include an extensive prison farm on 1730 acre; the 62 acre prison compound itself lies within 30 ft high walls surmounted by nine staffed towers.
 An $80 million construction program completed in 1989 added a new administration building, a 28-bed infirmary, and 372 additional cells.

 As recently as 1978 the prison held only about 1,600 prisoners in 2,000 available cells distributed among five major cellblocks of 400 cells each.
 The five major cellblocks were supplemented by about 40 cells in a security unit known as BAU (Behavior Adjustment Unit) or RHU (Restricted Housing Unit); this unit included a special death row section (though executions were never carried out at this prison).
 The original 1929 plan for the facility included eight major cellblocks of 400 cells each, or 3,200 individual cells.
 An engraving of this plan is found on a brass plaque just inside the facility's double-gated airlock-type main entrance.

+Conditions in the prison were unsanitary, and prisoners faced racism and mistreatment from the guards.
+On 4 November 1981, a group of inmates attempted to escape Graterford with firearms they had smuggled into the facility.
+When they were unable to escape, they took 29 inmates and six prison employees hostage for five days.
+The situation was defused by Chuck Stone of the Philadelphia Daily News, who secured the surrender of the rebel inmates in his role as an outside negotiator.